eivinsto/FYS3150_Project2/README.md

  * te / test     - Run unit-tests for the jacobi\_solver class.
  * b / benchmark - Runs benchmark of the jacobi\_solver and Armadillo eigen\_sym solver for comparison.
  * to / toeplitz - Solves the buckling beam problem, and plots the analytic and numerical eigenvector for the smallest eigenvalue.
- * s / single    - Solves 4 lowest eigenvalues of single-electron atom, and compares them with analytic values.
+ * s / single    - Solves 4 lowest eigenvalues of single-electron quantum dot, and compares them with analytic values.
- * d / double    - Finds ground-state energies of a two-electron atom, and compares them with analytic approximate values.
+ * d / double    - Finds ground-state energies of a two-electron quantum dot, and compares them with analytic approximate values.

 Example run:
 ```console